sirisian/ecmascript-types/decorators.md

 An EMPTY replacement needs no separate permission: it is legal exactly where an empty token stream parses, so `@cfg` removing a statement or a class member works and removing a parameter from the middle of a list does not.

+A replacement decorator is called `(tokens, context, args)`.
+Its context carries `kind` and nothing else: it receives the TOKENS of what it decorates, so a name, `static`, a binding and a pattern are already in them, and a runtime decorator needs them in its context only because it is handed no tokens.
+Typing that parameter declares where the decorator applies, and is optional.

 `DoBlock` and `DoGeneratorBlock` appear in both tables.
 What a return means at those positions is decided by WHICH KIND of decorator returned it, which the import that introduced its name settles.

 ## Reflection